 The Advisory Board functions to provide advice and support to the Executive Board.

-Wares Fazelyar is excited to be working with AYEDI and has been an active member in the Afghan community through his involvement with the Afghan Students’ Association at the University of Toronto and the Afghan Women’s Organization.
-He is most proud of having helped set the foundation for a platform to celebrate and recognize Afghan artists and creatives.
+Wares Fazelyar has been an active member in the Afghan community through his involvement with the Afghan Students’ Association at the University of Toronto and the Afghan Women’s Organization.
+He is most proud of having helped set the foundation for a platform to celebrate and recognize Afghan artists and creatives in Toronto.
 Wares became involved with AYEDI because he wants to help, Afghans – youth, in particular – develop a stronger capacity to participate in civic life and influence policy.
+He believes that we each have a part to play in trying to ensure that forthcoming generations inherit a better world than we did.
 Wares has a deep fascination with history and languages, he enjoys taking walks through the city, and he plays the rubab as a hobby.

 Frishta “Fresh” Bastan is a spoken artist, passionate activist, and religious coffee drinker.
 Inspired by her Afghan background, Frishta uses her poetry to raise awareness about social justice issues from both at home and around the globe.
 She facilitates workshops called “Poetic Resistance” that teaches and encourages attendees to express themselves safely in poetic form.
 Her art has been recognized by many, including most recently on CBC’s Metro Morning.
 Frishta has most recently published her first book, Sher that made it #1 on Amazons Hot New Releases: Poetry by Women, #3 on Amazons Best Sellers: Poetry by Women, and #8 on Best Sellers: Poetry.
 All author proceeds of Sher are donated to a local women’s shelter.